decagondev/project-pulse/README.md

 5. **Verify Installation**:
    Upon launch, the main window should appear with options to import data and visualize timelines.
 If issues arise, check the console for logs (SLF4J is used for debugging).

-For advanced configuration, refer to the `pom.xml` in the root directory, which includes dependencies for H2, JavaFX, Jackson (JSON), OpenCSV (CSV), and JUnit (testing).
+For advanced configuration, refer to `build.gradle`, which includes dependencies for H2, JavaFX, Jackson (JSON), OpenCSV (CSV), and JUnit (testing).

 ## Usage